Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: CS-MRI with BPFA and TV penalty

 We present an algorithm for finding a local optimal solution to the non-convex objective function given in (\ref{eqn.our_objective}).
 We can write this objective as

 We seek to minimize this function with respect to $\x$ and the dictionary learning variables $\varphi_i = \{D,\s_i,\zz_i,\gamma_{\varepsilon},\gamma_s,\pi\}$.

 Our first step is to put the objective into a more suitable form.
-We begin by defining the TV coefficients for the $i$th pixel as $\bbeta_i := [\beta_{2i-1}~ \beta_{2i}]^T = \psi_i\x$.
+We begin by defining the TV coefficients for the $i^{th}$ pixel as $\bbeta_i := [\beta_{2i-1}~ \beta_{2i}]^T = \psi_i\x$.
 We introduce the vector of Lagrange multipliers $\eta_i$, and then split $\bbeta_i$ from $\psi_i\x$ by relaxing the equality via an augmented Lagrangian.
 This results in the objective function

-From the ADMM theory, this objective will have (local) optimal values $\bbeta_i^*$ and $\x^*$ with $\bbeta^*_i = \psi_i\x^*$, and so the equality constraints will be satisfied.\footnote{We note that for a fixed $D$ and $\alpha_{1:N}$, the solution is also globally optimal.} Optimizing this function can be split into three separate sub-problems: one for TV, one for BPFA and one for updating the reconstruction $\x$.
+From the ADMM theory \cite{ref46}, this objective will have (local) optimal values $\bbeta_i^*$ and $\x^*$ with $\bbeta^*_i = \psi_i\x^*$, and so the equality constraints will be satisfied \cite{ref45}.\footnote{For a fixed $D, \alpha_{1:N}$ and $\x$ the solution is also globally optimal.} Optimizing this function can be split into three separate sub-problems: one for TV, one for BPFA and one for updating the reconstruction $\x$.
 Following the discussion of ADMM in the appendix, we define $\uu_i = (1/\rho)\eta_i$ and complete the square in the first line of (\ref{eqn.objective2}).
-We then cycle through the following three sub-problems, For each sub-problem, we use the most recent values of all other parameters.
-Solutions for $P1$ and $P3$ are globally optimal and in closed form, while the update for $\uu_i$ follows from ADMM.
-Since $P2$ is non-convex, we cannot perform the desired minimization, and so an approximation is required.
-Furthermore, this problem requires iterating through the several dictionary learning variables of BPFA, and so a local optimal solution cannot be given either.
-Our approach is to use stochastic optimization for problem $P2$ by Gibbs sampling each variable in BPFA conditioned on current values of all other variables.
-We next present the updates for each sub-problem, and give an outline in Algorithm \ref{alg.basic}.
+We then cycle through the following three sub-problems, Solutions for sub-problems $P1$ and $P3$ are globally optimal (conditioned on the most recent values of all other parameters).
+We cannot solve $P2$ analytically since the optimal values for the set of all BPFA variables do not have a closed form solution.
+Our approach for $P2$ is to use stochastic optimization by Gibbs sampling each variable of BPFA conditioned on current values of all other variables.
+We next present the updates for each sub-problem.
+We give an outline in Algorithm \ref{alg.basic}.